-The Institute also has a strong relationship with the University of Manchester which validates the Institute's MA, PG Diplomas, Semester and Summer School programmes.
-Following a recent review of the validation agreement, the University of Manchester has agreed to extend the agreement for a further 5 years, underpinned in no small way to the Institute's commitment to the quality of its programmes..
+The Institute also has a strong relationship with the University of Manchester which validates the Institute's MA and Study Abroad programmes.
+Following the last five-year review of the validation agreement, the University of Manchester agreed to extend the agreement for a further 5 years, underpinned in no small way to the Institute's commitment to the quality of its programmes.

-In its recent review report on the Institute, the University of Manchester, commented, 'The level of both pastoral and academic support given to students is excellent', and commended the Institute on the following:
+In its review report on the Institute, the University of Manchester, commented, 'The level of both pastoral and academic support given to students is excellent', and commended the Institute on the following: